EMSTrack/Algorithms/README.md

 `usage: run-simulation [-h] config_file`

-The program expects you to configure the specifications of the simulation.
+The program expects you to configure the specifications of the simulation and state where those specifications are.

-# YAML Configuration Files
+## YAML Configuration Files

 The configuration file is in YAML format, and it contains user specifications for how the simulation runs.
 For specification details, an upcoming paper will detail that.
 For now, take a look at `configurations/example.yaml`.

-# Run an example simulation
+## Run an example simulation

 The simulation currently must be run from the repository itself.